 - Leave comments on other blogs in your niche.
 Choose bigger and more authoritative blogs than yours.
 Make sure you read the post and leave a quality and relevant comment that adds value to the post.
 When you leave a comment you can usually leave your name and site URL.
 When others read your comments there is a good chance they will like what you have written and be curious about you and your site.

 - Answer questions in your niche on forums and sites like Yahoo Answers and Quora.
-When you leave a comment you will be able to leave a link to your website, Make sure you are adding value and answering questions as best you can so that people start to look to you as an expert and want to visit your website.
+When you leave a comment you will be able to leave a link to your website, Make sure you add value and answer questions as best you can so that people start to look to you as an expert and want to visit your website.

 - Post your blog posts on social media platforms.
 When you do, you will leave your link there for others to follow.